 We also homeschool on the road school year round.
 Our kids don't get a 3 month summer but we do take A LOT of days off.
 We plan ahead, and if there is going to be a day that we take off from school, we will make it up later.
 Luckily, we are domiciled in a state that has very relaxed homeschooling laws.
 We do not have to document hours, subjects taught, or test at the end of the year.
 This makes taking those days off easier.

 Am I Doing Enough?!

 This is a question that EVERY homeschool parent asks of themselves throughout their homeschool journey.

 In the beginning, I thought that I needed to do everything that the kids in public school were doing.
 We had art time, and reading time, and wall charts, and on and on.
-But what I didn't know is that homeschooling is NOT "school at home."
+But what I didn't know is that homeschooling, and especially homeschooling on the road is NOT "school at home."
 It is very different and it doesn't look the same for any two families.

-That is what is GREAT...homeschooling, or "roadschooling" can be customized to what works for your individual family.
+That is what is GREAT...homeschooling on the road, or "roadschooling" can be customized to what works for your individual family.

 Do I have days where I feel like I am not doing everything right?
 OF COURSE I do!